Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - Trade

-These skills are tightly connected to the global map and ship mechanics.
+These skills are closely connected to the global map and ship mechanics.

 For example:

-- Navigation affects handling of larger ships and reduces penalties
+- Navigation affects the control of large ships and reduces penalties

-- Cannons and Precision improve effectiveness in naval combat
+- Cannons and Precision increase effectiveness in naval combat

 - Trade improves economic efficiency